A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

-What makes a nova GeV gamma-ray observable?
+What makes a nova observable in GeV gamma-rays?
 Equation (\ref{shocked_energy_generation}) gives a hint.
-The shocked energy flux depends on the velocity difference between $v_{\rm p}$ and $v_{\rm d}$ at post-maximum as well as the wind mass loss rate $\dot{M}_{\rm wind}$ which is largest at optical maximum and decreases afterward.
-In our steady-state optically thick wind model, the wind mass loss rate near optical peak is as large as $(1-3) \times 10^{-4} ~M_\sun$ yr$^{-1}$ (see Figures \ref{mdot_radius_velocity}, \ref{mdot_radius_velocity_v1668_cyg}, and \ref{mdot_radius_velocity_v5856_sgr}) and decreases afterwards.
-We regard that the decay of gamma-ray flux is governed by the decrease in the wind mass loss rate, as shown by the ${1 \over 2}$FF line in Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a, rather than by the decrease in the velocity difference $v_{\rm d}-v_{\rm p}$.
+The shocked energy flux depends on the velocity difference between $v_{\rm p}$ and $v_{\rm d}$ at post-maximum as well as the wind mass-loss rate $\dot{M}_{\rm wind}$, which is the largest at the optical maximum and decreases afterward.
+In our steady-state optically thick wind model, the wind mass-loss rate near the optical peak is as large as $(1-3) \times 10^{-4} ~M_\sun$ yr$^{-1}$ (see Figures \ref{mdot_radius_velocity}, \ref{mdot_radius_velocity_v1668_cyg}, and \ref{mdot_radius_velocity_v5856_sgr}) and decreases afterwards.
+We regard that the decay in the gamma-ray flux is governed by the decrease in the wind mass-loss rate, as shown by the ${1 \over 2}$FF line in Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a, rather than by the decrease in the velocity difference $v_{\rm d}-v_{\rm p}$.

-In this subsection, we analyze three novae, V906 Car, V549 Vel, and V5855 Sgr, in which their ejecta velocities are well observed at post-maximum.
+In this subsection, we analyze three novae, V906 Car, V549 Vel, and V5855 Sgr, whose ejecta velocities are well observed at post-maximum.
 All the spectroscopic data are taken from \citet{ayd20ci}.